Lendis Letifaden for occupational safety lighting in the office

 Interior design

-The colour design of office spaces can also be used as part of the lighting concept.
-The higher the reflectance of the walls, ceilings and surfaces of workplaces, the brighter the entire room appears.
-To create a contrast, floor coverings, on the other hand, should tend to be dark.
+The color scheme of office spaces can also be used as part of the lighting concept.
+The higher the degree of reflection of the walls, ceilings and surfaces of workstations, the brighter the entire room appears.
+In order to create a contrast, floor coverings should be rather dark.

-Our office experts will be happy to help you set up your office.
-Arrange your personal consultation appointment now.
+Our office experts will help you set up your office.
+Arrange your personal consultation.